cheiff/dbcompair/README.md

 		* create table script
 		* alter table script

-dbcompair_compair_tables.php
+dbcompare_compare_tables.php

 /**TODO**/

-compair data
+compare data
 ============

-This file will identify the key of the table, compair data of the two tables of two databases.identity the different columns and create a html file with checkboxes for the user to select which changes are the latest
+This file will identify the key of the table, compare data of the two tables of two databases.identity the different columns and create a html file with checkboxes for the user to select which changes are the latest

-dbcompair_compair_data.php
+dbcompare_compare_data.php

 CHECKLIST